 3. Apply for Financial Aid

-Completing the FAFSA is the first step to qualify for financial aid to pay for college.
+Completing the Free Application for Federal Student Aid (FAFSA) is the first step to qualify for financial aid to pay for college.
 The FAFSA requires financial information that is used to determine your eligibility for federal financial aid.
 Fill out the FAFSA for federal loans, the Pell Grant, work-study, and other aid as required.

 Highest-Paying Jobs in Oregon

 Managers in various disciplines occupy the top five highest-paying jobs in Oregon that require a bachelor's degree.
-The diverse fields include architecture and engineering, finance, and medical and health services.
+The diverse fields include architecture and engineering, computer and information systems, and finance.

 Highest-Paying Jobs in Oregon